xHindge eVersion Pattern

 CLOUD Computing for eVersion Application

-The agile structure of the eVersion pattern based Enterprise Application, makes it ideally suitable for deployment in public or private Clouds, where modification and maintenance of the eVersion application can be carried out by small and selected number of Systems Analysts, reducing over all cost of maintaining enterprise application through its life cycle.
+In addition to providing robust security , modification and maintenance for the CLOUD based eVersion Applications can be carried out by a small and selected number of Systems Analysts of the Corporation, reducing over all cost of managing enterprise applications through its life cycle.

 Prototypes and Business Plan for eVersion Technologies.